dweekly/docs/pages/apps/adobe-launch-web-plugin.md

 ## Send Desktop Users an SMS to Download App

-If you’ve got Desktop users signing up on your website and would like to push them to your mobile app, you can use the **SMS Link to Download App** action.
+If you’ve got Desktop users signing up on your website and would like to push them to your mobile app, you can use the <notranslate>**SMS Link to Download App**</notranslate> action.
 This action has a view similar to the one above but with an additional piece - a user’s phone number.
 One should use Data Elements to supply the phone number.

 When this action is triggered, a user will be sent an SMS with a link to download your app.
 A click on the link with the app not installed will take the user to the App/Play Store to download it.
 Upon entering the app, data from the action’s view will be delivered into it.